kestra-io/docs/docs/concepts/flows.md

 [Runnable Tasks](../developer-guide/tasks/README.md#runnable-tasks) handle computational work in the flow.
 For example, file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are handled by [workers](../architecture/#worker).

 By default, Kestra only includes a few Runnable Tasks.
-However, many of them are available as [plugins](../../plugins/) and if you use our default Docker image plenty of them will be already included.
+However, many of them are available as [plugins](../../plugins/), and if you use our default Docker image, plenty of them will already be included.

 ### Flowable Task